otatski/dotfiles/nvim/.config/nvim/keymaps.md

 # NeoVim Keymaps

 ## Keymap Information / Features
 > I currently use the *Corsair K65 RGB Mini* and I have the arrow keys remapped to *FN+W* *FN+A* *FN+S* *FN+D* respectively.
-Due to this and the fact that I've been gaming on PC most of my life, it is easier to use those keys to navigate in most cicumstances.
+Due to this and the fact that I've been gaming on PC most of my life, it is easier to use those keys to navigate in most circumstances.

 ## Leader
 > Leader Key